 In 2007 the Brothers entrusted the mission in education — inherited from Edmund Rice — to a new body: the Australian schools with their governing and administrative structures formed Edmund Rice Education Australia (EREA).

 The Council and Board of EREA were entrusted with the governance of the schools.
-In turn, they appoint an Executive which administers the schools; ensure their faithfulness to their mission; and maintain relationships with Church and government authorities.
+In turn, they appoint an Executive which administers the schools, ensure their faithfulness to their mission, and which maintain relationships with Church and government authorities.